 Optional extras

 Once the core system is in place, some clients choose to extend it.
-These aren't things you need on day one, but they become valuable once the foundation is proven.
+These are not things you need on day one, but they become valuable once the foundation is proven and you're ready to build on it.

-• Full website design and build: strategy, UX, page flows, UI, and handoff to development.
-The most common next step after a Brand System.
+- Full website design and build: strategy, UX, page flows, UI design, and a clean handoff to development.
+This is the most common next step after a Brand System, and the project where the positioning and visual work pays the clearest commercial return.

-• Extended brand guidelines: advanced use cases, edge scenarios, and naming support for products or sub-brands.
+- Extended brand guidelines: advanced use cases, edge scenarios, naming architecture, and audience-specific messaging layers for companies with multiple products, sub-brands, or distinct buyer segments.

-• Product and technical visualisation: system architecture diagrams, product explainers, and technical graphics.
-Particularly relevant for SaaS and cybersecurity companies where the product is complex and hard to communicate visually.
+- Product and technical visualisation: system architecture diagrams, product interface explainers, process flows, and technical graphics.
+Particularly relevant for SaaS and cybersecurity companies where the product is complex and standard photography or stock imagery won't communicate what it does.

 Is a Brand System right for you?